Conversational AI

 Media Streaming (sometimes called media forking) enables your application to deliver calls while simultaneously duplicating call media to multiple recipients.
 The moment the call is established, the Telnyx voice API takes the call media and forks it.
 Call media can be duplicated, delivered, analyzed and returned in real time.
 And the second recipient never occupies the call stream, so you never have to worry about degraded quality or dropped connections.

-Using Media Streaming, you can build next-gen features into your application, like sentiment analysis, conversational AI, fraud detection, call transcriptions and voice biometrics.
+Using Media Streaming, you can build next-gen features into your application, like sentiment analysis, conversational AI, fraud detection, call transcriptions and voice biometrics, all powered by Telnyx Inference.

 Text-to-Speech